harini-jt/ibm-watsonx-orchestrate-tools/data/README.md

 ### GreenOps for Automotive Manufacturing Sustainability

-1. Volvo-Aligned Plan Automotive manufacturing is energy-intensive
+1. Automotive manufacturing is energy-intensive
 2. You understand the domain deeply (authentic problem-solving)
 3. No NDA issues (using synthetic but realistic data)